-The few female employees within higher-level roles in the Exeter operations, Business Unit and UK Resource Units organizations positively impact on the average earnings of the smaller female workforce, which for the majority are present in the lowest quartiles of the workforce.
+The few female employees within higher-level roles in the Exeter operations, Business Unit HQ and UK/European Resource Units organizations positively impact on the average earnings of the smaller female workforce, which for the majority are present in the lowest quartiles of the workforce.

-The above-mentioned context supports the narrow gender pay gap ratios at Howmet Ltd, well below the National and Manufacturing sector levels:
+The above-mentioned context explains the narrow (mean) gender pay gap ratio at Howmet Ltd, well below the National and Manufacturing sector levels:

-- mean (average) hourly pay gap of 1.2%. - Median hourly pay gap of 6.4%.
+- mean (average) hourly pay gap of 1.9%. - Median hourly pay gap of 9.3%.